Zambia - ECommerceZambia - ECommerce

-Products range from electronics to footwear, clothing, accessories, motor vehicle spare parts, and motor vehicles.
-Some challenges of online purchases are purchasing defective, poor quality gadgets or products and the supply of false information.
-Other challenges include the lack of information by the service provider such as contact details, right to withdrawal, non-receipt of the item purchased, terms and conditions, costs such as customs duty, value added tax, and import declaration fee.
+Products range from electronics, footwear, clothing, and accessories to motor vehicle spare parts and motor vehicles.
+Challenges associated with online purchases include those experienced globally, including the receipt of defective, poor quality merchandise or products sold on the basis of false information.
+Other challenges include the lack of information from the service provider such as contact details, right to withdrawal, non-receipt of the item purchased, non-standard or unclear terms and conditions, added costs such as customs duty, value added tax, and import declaration fees.

-a) Zambia Electricity Supply Company is integrating with IT companies for purchase and payment of electricity tokens
+a) Zambia Electricity Supply Company (ZESCO) is interfacing with IT companies for purchase and payment of electricity tokens;

-b) Banks partnering with private companies in providing payment platforms to enable bank accounts to be debited for online transactions
+b) Banks are partnering with private companies to provide payment platforms to enable bank accounts to be debited for online transactions;

-c) Water utility companies partnering with system integrators to allow for online payments of bills
+c) Water utility companies are partnering with system integrators to allow for online payment of bills;

-d) Pay television and many more services and products can be paid via the following channels:
+d) Pay television and other services and products can be paid through: